'A disaster on our doorstep'

 All Public Libraries to Temporarily Close due to COVID-19

-The Giant’s Causeway Visitor Centre remians open but numbers have dropped dramatically.
+The Giant's Causeway Visitor Centre remains open but numbers have dropped dramatically.

 THERE was little to indicate Coronavirus was taking its toll on coastal resorts this weekend.